-When the shutter is left open for a full second, you can get really cool nature photos involving water like this example photo of the small waterfall.
-The shutter speed on many cameras will then put a quotation mark after the number like this: "1" which is a shutter speed of one second.
+When the shutter is left open for a full second, you can get really cool nature photos involving water like this sample photo of the small waterfall.
+The shutter speed on many cameras will then put quotation marks around the number like this: "1" That means it's shutter speed of one second.

 It is also useful to know as a beginning photography tip what shutter speed to use to intentionally just blur the background to create a sense of speed or action: Blurry Background.

 One common photography mistake that beginners make is to forget that changing the shutter speed will mean that your aperture will have to change to get the right exposure.
 The new aperture will then change the depth of field or the range of things in your photo that are in sharp focus.

 The best way to have control of your camera's shutter speed is to set your camera on Shutter priority mode.
 Each camera has its own way of doing this.
 Some cameras have a dial on top of the camera and you'll rotate it to the "S" or " T" (stands for time).
 With some cameras, you may have to access a menu with a button and still other cameras will let you set aperture priority directly on your camera's LCD screen.

 Use your camera manual or search Youtube or Google for instructions on how to set your specific camera model to its shutter priority setting.
 This setting will maintain your cameras automatic exposure system.
 The alternative is to go to full manual mode where you set both the shutter speed and the aperture.